-On the successful completion of 120 credits (40 credits coming from the core courses), you may depart with a PG Diploma or continue to the MSc in Clinical Animal Behaviour.
+On the successful completion of 120 credits (60 of which must come from the core courses), you may exit with a PG Diploma or continue to the MSc in Clinical Animal Behaviour.

-In order to progress to the final level to attain the Masters (dissertation element), you will have to:
+In order to progress to the final level to attain the Masters (dissertation element), students have to:

-- Pass at least 80 credits of coursework with a mark of at least 50% in each of the courses which make up these credits (including the two core courses) and no mark <40% for any course
+- Pass at least 80 credits of coursework with a mark of at least 50 % in each of the three core courses which make up these credits and no mark <40% for any course

-- Gain a minimum average mark of 50% for the 120 credits
+- Minimum average mark of 50% for the 120 credits

 During the dissertation element of the MSc programme, you will have the opportunity to further develop your scientific skills and utilise scientific theory, in a less structured environment.

 The Dissertation is a written assignment of 10-15,000 words.
 This will allow you to analyse and present relevant research data that you have already collected during the course of your own work.